 How to measure AEO

-AEO measurement is less stable than classic rank tracking because answer engines are dynamic, prompt-sensitive and sometimes personalized.
+AEO measurement is less stable than classic rank tracking because answers can change with wording, market, account state, context, time and the tool's available sources.
 A single screenshot is not a measurement system.

 Useful metrics include: